SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/Kordia_ServiceNow_Ticket_Manager.md

 ---
-uid: filename_using_underscores
+uid: Connector_help_Kordia_ServiceNow_Ticket_Manager
 ---

 # Kordia ServiceNow Ticket Manager

 This connector is used to interact with the ServiceNow Application used by Kordia.
-It works with an Automation Script and Correlation Rules that use DataMiner alarming capabilities to create, update and delete incidents in their system according to specific business rules provided by Kordia.
+It works with an Automation script and Correlation rules that use DataMiner alarm capabilities to create, update, and delete incidents in their system according to specific business rules provided by Kordia.

 ## About